Olical/bonsai/README.md

 Minimalistic state management for Clojure and ClojureScript.

-Designed to work well with Reagent applications or anything that requires state that changes over time.
-Usually in response to some kind of user interaction.
+Designed to work well with [Reagent][] applications or anything that requires state changing over time.
+Usually in response to some kind of user interaction or asynchronous task.

-## Introduction
+## Rationale

-Bonsai essentially consists of normal Clojure(Script) functions, some sort of atom as well as `with-effect` and `next!` calls.
-You should check out the source and the tests to see how simple it is for yourself.

-You can find an example UI project within the `example` directory, it's extremely simple but illustrates end to end usage.
+When working with Reagent applications (or anything that requires state changing over time) you'll find yourself updating an atom in response to something happening.
+In JavaScript, you'd probably lean towards [Redux][], in ClojureScript you may lean towards [re-frame][].

+I quite like both of these systems, but I wanted something minimal that complimented Reagent (hence the similarities in description).
+I wrote a few functions to encapsulate the bare minimum of what I wanted to manage in an application and Bonsai fell out of that.

+The name is fairly obviously a reference to [Elm][], but this is a tiny tree that is deliberately kept small.
+Despite it's size, it resembles a larger version of itself.
+I feel like it's a good fit.

+So the "architecture", if you can call it that, consists of the following.

+ * An atom to store you state in.
+This can be a Reagent atom.
+ * Functions to map the state inside the atom onto the next state, called actions.
+ * Functions to perform asynchronous operations like hitting the network, called effects.
+ * A function to attach effects to the state inside an action for later execution.
+ * A function to apply arguments to the action and execute any effects.

+These five simple concepts yield quite a lot of power, as I hope you'll see.

 ## Usage